badgamerbad/stack-overflow/README.md

 contributions to Stack overflow for the devlopers community

 - [x] - Why is the bill variable returning a string even though I enter a number?
-- [ ] - How to apply transform() translate to a picture with float:left?
 - [ ] - linear gradient animation not working on any browser?
+- [ ] - How can I prevent typescript from complaining that a property can be undefined